ryanpardieck/chrome-grunt-notifier/README.md

 A simple, hacky extension to recieve remote grunt notifications in Chrome.

 It currently just reads from a Firebase that presumably is being fed your notifications.
-I have a fork of chrome-grunt-notify that will write to your Firebase: [address here]
+I have a fork of grunt-notify that will write to your Firebase: [address here]

-Extension Usage
+Extension Set Up
 -----
 You have to create secrets.js in the project root and enter your own Firebase backend to get this going.